 A downloadable game

 LIONKILLER is a choose-your-own-adventure game made in Twine.
 Play as Hua Mulan, who is conscripted into the First Opium War against the British Empire.
 Run a flower shop, kiss a girl, shoot a matchlock rifle, and uncover a military conspiracy!
 Your actions will lead you to one out of four different endings.
 Will you get the girl, or will you die an inglorious death?

 Gameplay tip: There's more queer content if you choose to eat lunch in the store.

 Content warnings for misogyny, mentions of drug use, mild sexual content, and descriptions of violence.
 There are also negative sentiments expressed towards drug users, which is not shared by the developer.

 All the parts have been compiled into one file.
-Simply download the file and then open in the browser.
+Simply download the file, extract the file, and then open in the browser.
 You must extract the file instead of launching directly from the zip file, or the images will not load.
 Please let me know if anything is broken!
 I am dedicated to patching any bugs that might arise.